-This partisan repositioning largely reflects the fact that the parties switched which region of the country they represented: the South flipped from being a region controlled by Democrats to being dominated by Republicans (Kuziemko and Washington 2018), while the Northeast became a stronghold of Democrats.
+This partisan repositioning largely reflects the fact that the parties switched which region of the country they represented: The South flipped from being a region controlled by Democrats to being dominated by Republicans (Kuziemko & Washington 2018), while the Northeast became a stronghold of Democrats.
 Thus, the regions of the country did not change their trade policy views, but the parties changed which regions of the country they represented.

-2.5 Regime Changes
+2.5.
+Regime Changes

-The delineation of U.S. tariff history into three periods and three regimes - the revenue, restriction, and reciprocity eras - suggests that there have been only two major shocks in American trade politics that have brought about a shift from one objective to another.
+The delineation of US tariff history into three distinct eras suggests that there have been only two major shocks in American trade politics that have brought about a shift from one objective to another.
 The shifts between them resulted from exogenous shocks that realigned political power between regions of the country and the political parties representing them.
-These shocks were the Civil War (1861-65) and the Great Depression (1929-33).
+These shocks were the Civil War (1861-1865) and the Great Depression (1929-1933).

-The Civil War redistributed political power away from the South and toward the North and led to a political realignment in favor of the Republican Party and against the Democratic party.
-Because Republicans from the North favored protective tariffs, the primary goal of trade policy shifted from revenue to restriction and the average tariff rose accordingly.
+The Civil War redistributed political power away from the South and toward the North and led to a political realignment in favor of the Republican Party and against the Democratic Party.
+Because Republicans from the North favored protective tariffs, the primary goal of trade policy shifted from revenue to restriction, and the average tariff rose accordingly.
 There was no change in the institutional way in which tariff rates were determined, in that Congress still voted on the tariff schedule in bills that required floor votes, but political power shifted in a way that strengthened import-competing industries located in the North.